arschles/cpp-linkedlist/README.md

 # C++ Linked List Implementation

-This repository contains C++ code to implement a linked list functionality to operate on the data within the linked list data structure.
+This repository contains C++ linked list implementation, simple test harness, and a suite of unit tests.

-This codebase contains:

-- The linked list implementation
-- A simple test harness
-- A suite of unit tests

-Furthermore, this codebase is not dependent on any external libraries, and also does not rely on any aggregate container data structures from the standard library.
+The only dependencies herein are on the C++ standard library (C++17 standard), excluding all functionality from the standard containers.

 ## Running Tests